nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    filtered internship list.
 In this case, it displays the details for the entry whose company name is `Google`.

 3. Unsuccessful viewing through the filtered internship list
     1. `find n/Apple n/Google`
     2.  `view 3`

-   **Expected**: An error message is displayed in the Results Display.
-This is because in the filtered internship list, there are only 2 internship entries, implying that`3` is not a valid value for the `INDEX` parameter.
+   **Expected**: An error message is displayed in the Result Display.
+This is because in the filtered internship list, there are only 2 internship entries, implying that`3` is not a valid value for the `INDEX` field.

-2. `view -1`
+4. `view -1`

-   **Expected**: An error message is displayed in the Results Display.
-This is because the `INDEX` parameter must be a positive integer greater than or equal to 1.
+   **Expected**: An error message is displayed in the Result Display.
+This is because the `INDEX` field must be a positive integer greater than or equal to 1.

-3. `view 1 2`
+5. `view 1 2`

-   **Expected**: An error message is displayed in the Results Display.
+   **Expected**: An error message is displayed in the Result Display.
 This is because the `view` command does not support viewing of more than 1 internship entry simultaneously.

-4. `view 12`
+6. `view 12`

-   **Expected**: An error message is displayed in the Results Display.
+   **Expected**: An error message is displayed in the Result Display.
 This is because there are only 7 internship entries in the sample data.
 Index 12 is out of range.

-5. `view`
+7. `view`

-   **Expected**: An error message is displayed in the Results Display.
-This is because the compulsory `INDEX` parameter is missing.
+   **Expected**: An error message is displayed in the Result Display.
+This is because the compulsory `INDEX` field is missing.

 ### Copy an Internship to Clipboard
-[More test cases for `copy` will be added...]
+Assumptions: The sample data provided by InternBuddy is used, where there is a total of 7 internship entries.
+1. `copy 2`

+   **Expected**: The details of the second internship entry are copied to the clipboard.

+2. Successful copying through the filtered internship list

+    1. `find n/Apple n/Google`
+    2. `copy 2`

+   **Expected**: The details of the second internship shown in the List Panel will be copied to the clipboard.
+In this case, it copies the details for the entry whose company name is `Google`.

+3. Unsuccessful copying through the filtered internship list
+    1. `find n/Apple n/Google`
+    2.  `copy 3`

+   **Expected**: An error message is displayed in the Result Display.
+This is because in the filtered internship list, there are only 2 internship entries, implying that`3` is not a valid value for the `INDEX` field.

+4. `copy -1`

+   **Expected**: An error message is displayed in the Result Display.
+This is because the `INDEX` field must be a positive integer greater than or equal to 1.

+5. `copy 1 2`

+   **Expected**: An error message is displayed in the Result Display.
+This is because the `copy` command does not support copying of more than 1 internship entry simultaneously.

+6. `copy 12`

+   **Expected**: An error message is displayed in the Result Display.
+This is because there are only 7 internship entries in the sample data.
+Index 12 is out of range.

+7. `copy`

+   **Expected**: An error message is displayed in the Result Display.
+This is because the compulsory `INDEX` field is missing.

-### Find Internship Entries
+### Find Internships
+Assumptions: The sample data provided by InternBuddy is used, where there is a total of 7 internship entries.
 1. `find n/Amazon`

    **Expected**: The List Panel shows the internship entry whose company name matches with `Amazon`.
-A success message is displayed in the Results Display.
+A success message is displayed in the Result Display.

 2. `find n/Amazon n/Google`

    **Expected**: The List Panel shows the internship entries whose company name  matches with `Amazon` or `Google`.
-A success message is displayed in the Results Display.
+A success message is displayed in the Result Display.

 3. Finding through the filtered internship list
     1. `find n/Apple n/Google`
     2. `find n/Amazon`

    **Expected**: The List Panel shows the internship entry whose company name matches with `Amazon`.
-This means that for the `find` command, the search is always done in the unfiltered list even if the List Panel was showing a filtered list.
+This means that for the `find` command, the search is always done in the **unfiltered list** even if the List Panel was showing a filtered list.

 4. `find`

-   **Expected**: An error message is displayed in the Results Display.
-This is because a minimum of 1 optional parameter must be specified.
+   **Expected**: An error message is displayed in the Result Display.
+This is because a minimum of 1 optional field must be specified.

 5. `find s/Applied s/Interviewing`

-   **Expected**: An error message is displayed in the Results Display.
-This is because `Interviewing` is not a valid value for the `STATUS` parameter.
+   **Expected**: An error message is displayed in the Result Display.
+This is because `Interviewing` is not a valid value for the `STATUS` field.

-6. `find n/Google n/Meta s/new s/applied`
+6. `find n/Google n/Meta s/New s/Assessment`

-   **Expected**: The List Panel shows the internship entries with company name of either `Google` or `Meta` where those entries must have a status of either `New` or `Applied`.
-A success message is displayed in the Results Display.
+   **Expected**: Only the internship entry with company name `Google` and status `Assessment` is filtered out.
+This is because all other internship entries do not have a matching value with both `CompanyName` and `Status`.

-7. `find s/assessment s/interview r/frontend r/backend t/python t/java`
+7. `find s/Assessment s/Interview t/Golang`

-   **Expected**: The List Panel shows the internship entries which have a status of either `Assessment` or `Interview`, a role of either `Frontend` or `Backend` and a tag of either `Python` or `Java`.
+   **Expected**: Only the internship entry with status `Assessment` and tag `Golang` is filtered out.
+   This is because all other internship entries do not have a matching value with both `Status` and `Tag`.